 On October 30 2014 Grand Cinemas launched Grand Cinemas Cygnet.
 The Cygnet Cinema has held a special place in the hearts of Western Australian film lovers for the last 76 years.
 And, thanks to the famed Stiles cinema family, the iconic heritage-listed building is set to entertain many generations of cinema goers, both young and old, in the years to come.
 Though the Stiles family has owned the one-screen cinema since the late James Stiles built the then Como Theatre in 1938, in recent years it has been operated by a succession of several small independent parties.
 Despite these changes, the property has remained in the hands of the Stiles family and is now owned by the children of James Stiles, namely Colin Stiles, Norma Crossing and Carolyn Anderson.
 Now the architectural gem, which was named to honour Perth’s iconic black swans, is again being run by the Stiles family and, since October this year, has been operating as part of their Grand Cinemas chain of movie theatres.

-Still WA owned and focused, the Grand Theatre Company is proud of its history - which is nearly as long as the movie industry itself - and status as one of Australia's oldest independent film exhibitors.
+Still WA owned and focused, the Grand Theater Company is proud of its history - which is nearly as long as the movie industry itself - and status as one of Australia's oldest independent film exhibitors.